School fees and application

 Each year, the Board of Governors will decide on the school fees.
 However, this can be subject to change depending on whether our costs have been altered.
 Information about this is continuously updated on the website, although we recommend that you contact us to be sure.

 A registration fee of £200 is required as part of your application.
 The fee is a one-time administrative cost and will not be refunded.
-Please see the link below for payment instructions, these applies to both the registration fee and any invoices you receive once your child is admitted to Primary or Secondary school.
+Instructions on how to pay the registration are available upon request, please email email@example.com for more information.

-Families with three or more children at school receives a 30% discount from the third child.
+Families with three or more children at school receive a 30% discount from the third child.

-The school fee is invoiced on two occasions, during June/July for payment by the start of the Autumn term and during November/December for payment by the Spring term.
+The school fee is invoiced twice during June/July for payment by the start of the Autumn term and during November/December for payment by the Spring term.
 Pupils commencing after 30 October or after 31 March pays half the term fee.

 - Teaching according to the school’s curriculum and class schedule